cs1302uga/cs1302-tutorials/scripts/scripts.md

  1. Notice the output.
 It executed both commands!

  1. That's it!
-You now know know the basics of Bash scripts.
+You now know the basics of Bash scripts.
 There is a lot more than can be done, but we recommend that you look those things up when you need them.
 For further reading, the nicely written and free _BASH Programming_ book by Mike G can be found